jsperger/MTurkForResearchers/MTurk Training Presentation.md

 Additional Qualifications - You can create your own qualifications and assign them to workers.
 This is very powerful.
 * You can screen out participants who have taken similar studies you have launched before
-* You can create survey panels using qualifications

 ---